 How true is the saying, “Don’t leave a job unless you have another job to go to”?

 For the most part, it’s a good idea to avoid quitting your job unless you have another lined up.
-Leaving your current position without another job lined up can result in some negative consequences, such as losing pay, being blacklisted from future opportunities, and even having your unemployment benefits reduced.
+Leaving your current position without another job lined up can result in some negative consequences and difficult conversations, such as losing pay, being blacklisted from future opportunities, and even having your unemployment benefits reduced.
 Additionally, if you leave your job without proper notice or an official resignation letter, you may damage your relationship with your old employer and limit the chances of finding another similar position in the near future.

 The saying “Don’t leave a job unless you have another job to go to” is definitely true in most cases.
 If you are not happy with your current situation or if the job isn’t fulfilling, it is always best to look for another opportunity.